 This pipeline allows to benchmark an official Elasticsearch distribution which will be automatically downloaded by Rally.
-The earliest supported version is Elasticsearch 1.7.0.
 An example invocation:

-esrally --pipeline=from-distribution --distribution-version=1.7.5
+esrally --pipeline=from-distribution --distribution-version=7.0.0

 The version numbers have to match the name in the download URL path.